daviddatthanh/Python-for-Data-Analysis/README.md

 | TikTok               | 3         |
 | Capital One          | 2         |
 | Source Technology    | 2         |

+*Table 1.
+Table shows which companies is hiring offering outliers jobs.*

 These companies likely require at least one individual with such high compensation to oversee all major projects related to data, ensuring that the company’s data strategy aligns with its overall business objectives.
 This insight will help me understand where the highest-paying roles are concentrated and the strategic importance of these positions in the industry.